 If you are a religious person, there is definitely no better destination to spend Easter than the Holy Land, following the steps of Jesus.
 But even if you’re not, chances are you will still be impressed by the uniqueness of Jerusalem, the most sacred place in the world and a fantastic city that dates back nearly 4,000 years ago.

 Every year, thousands of Christians from across the planet head to Jerusalem to spend the authentic Holy Week.
 The celebration consists of a remarkable range of pilgrimages.
 Following the Bible, the holiday begins on Sunday with a gathering on the Mount of Olives, while on Monday, it is frequently visited the Dome of the Rock.
-Wednesday is the day to stopover the Coenaculum.
+Wednesday is the day to visit Coenaculum (the site of the last supper).
 The highlight of the pilgrimage is definitely the walk along Via Dolorosa, the path walked by Jesus Himself.

 This one-of-a-kind experience, full of emotion and intensity, is worth the trip to Jerusalem, whether you are a convinced believer, a curious looking for answers, or just a traveler in search of memorable experiences.
 The contrast between the Old City and the new side makes Jerusalem a vibrant, culture-rich destination, one that should be part of any avid traveler’s bucket list.

-In Madrid, Semana Santa (Holy Week) comes with over 20 religious processions, starting with Domingo de Ramos (Palm Sunday), when locals purchase palm branches and laurel in the memory of Jesus.
+In Madrid, Semana Santa (Holy Week) comes with over 20 religious processions, starting with Domingo de Ramos (Palm Sunday), when locals purchase palm branches and laurels in memory of Jesus.

 Miércoles Santo, or the Holy Wednesday, is marked by the participation of Madrid’s Archbishop at the Stations of the Resurrection.